loominatrx/t-util/README.md

 You can download the source and put `t-util.lua` in your Lua projects, simple as that.

 ## Notes
-1. If you're using Roblox Studio, you need to define t-util as `table`, as Roblox don't let me wrap built-in objects using metatable.
+1. If you're using Roblox Studio, you need to require t-util and define it as `table`, as Roblox don't let me wrap built-in objects using metatable.
    ```lua
    -- You may replace the require path to where your t-util is located.
    local table = require(game.ReplicatedStorage['t-util'])